stakeconomy/solanamonitoring/How to Install TIG Stack.md

-# How to Install TIG Stack (Telegraf, InfluxDB, and Grafana)
+# Monitoring Solana Validator | How to Install your own TIG Monitoring Stack
+(Telegraf, InfluxDB, and Grafana)

 This post describes howto setup your own local monitoring setup

 *This post is Part 2 of a 3-part series about setting up proper monitoring on your Solana Validator.*